 OpenShift, and the community open source version of OpenShift, OpenShift Origin, are an end-to-end “distribution” of Kubernetes that runs on Enterprise Linux (be that RedHat Enterprise Linux, RHEL, or CentOS).
 An installation process takes care of configuring and managing the installation of the software required to run Kubernetes, and once installed, tools specific to OpenShift are used to manage Kubernetes, such as the OpenShift Dashboard and `oc` command line application instead of `kubectl` common to most Kubernetes environments.

 The community version of OpenShift is free, and is not eligible for support from RedHat.
 Additionally, there is no migration path between community OpenShift Origin and RedHat OpenShift.

 One of the benefits of OpenShift Origin are the installers that automate the process of installing OpenShift.
-Those wanting to install OpenShift 3.x can find those playbooks here.
-The OpenShift 4.x Installer is here.
+Tools to help you get started:

 Jenkins, the CI/CD tool used to build Source-to-Image or “S2I” applications, is also bundled as a service in OpenShift, and is well integrated in the platform.
 Both Jenkins and S2I are OpenSouce, as is all of the monitoring included in the OpenShift.